 Ideally, the stock price is at or just below the short call at the time of expiration, and the short contract would expire worthless.
 A decision will then need to be made to either exit the long call position or wait to see if the stock price and/or implied volatility increases before the second expiration date.
 The further out-of-the-money the strike prices are at trade entry, the more bullish the outlook on the underlying security.

-Call Calendar Spread Setup
+How to set up a Call Calendar Spread

 A call calendar spread is created by selling-to-open (STO) a short-term call option and buying-to-open (BTO) a call option with a later expiration date.
 Both call options will have the same strike price.
 Long call calendar spreads will require paying a debit at entry.

 The initial cost is the maximum risk for the trade if the short call option is in-the-money and/or both options are closed at the front-month expiration.
 The profit potential is unlimited if the short call expires worthless, and the underlying stock price and/or implied volatility has a significant increase.